digital-medicine-research-group-UNAV/RNACOREX/Library/rnacorex 0.1.5/PLOS/README.md

 The `other_scripts/` folder contains additional utilities:

-Scripts to reconstruct figures and images from the paper.
+\item Scripts to reconstruct figures and images from the paper.

 Scripts to run the benchmarking with CGBayesNets (RNACOREX implementation).